MGRX:NASDAQMangoceuticals, Inc. Analysis

 Key Factors

-- significant discount to DCF fair value
+- Significant valuation discount to DCF

 Long Term